irllyliketoast/String-Compression-Problem/README.md

 ### ![Python](https://img.shields.io/badge/python-3670A0?style=flat-square\&logo=python\&logoColor=ffdd54)

-**Paradigm**: Multi-paradigm (Imperative, Object-Oriented, Functional) **Why this implementation**:
+**Paradigm**: Multi-paradigm (Imperative, Object-Oriented, Functional)

-Python prioritizes **readability and brevity**, so the implementation is clean and linear.
+**Why this implementation**:Python prioritizes **readability and brevity**, so the implementation is clean and linear.
 It uses a for-loop, a simple counter, and a `list` to collect intermediate results.
 Python’s dynamic typing and flexible string manipulation make this approach intuitive and fast to write.
 It’s also easy to adapt to a recursive, functional, or even generator-based style, depending on needs.